(c) 2024 PillSync.com

 Intervention:

-In patients taking antacid, administer rosuvastatin tablets at least 2 hours after the antacid.
+In patients taking antacid, administer rosuvastatin tablets at least 2 hours before the antacid.

 7.3Rosuvastatin Tablets Effects on Other Drugs